Family Favorites: Fun Places to Take the Kids

 Minnesota seems perfectly designed for family fun.
 It's pretty easy to find a great place for a good time with the kids.
 Here are a few favorite places to get you started.

-Go-Kart Fun on Wheels: There's a pile of fun at Evergreen Park, part of the World of Christmas complex at Park Rapids.
-Top on the list for many are the go-karts: the ultra go-karts on a ¼ mile track of curves and hills (minimum driver height is 58 inches); the rookie track (at least 50 inches tall); and electric power wheels for smaller kids, beginning at age 3.
+There's a pile of fun at Evergreen Park, part of the World of Christmas complex at Park Rapids.
+Top on the list for many are the go-karts: the ultra go-karts on a quarter-mile track of curves and hills (minimum driver height is 58 inches); the rookie track (at least 50 inches tall); and electric power wheels for smaller kids, beginning at age 3.
 Go-karting has been a favorite among generations of youth, and today's kids are no exception.
 Evergreen also offers a climbing wall, train rides, mini-golf, bumper boats, batting cages and water wars.
 Look for an amusement park near your vacation destination for go-karts and other kid thrills.

 Resorts, for a Simply Good Time

 A family vacation at a lakeside resort is a long-standing Minnesota tradition, with good reason.
 It's a great way to get away from routines and schedules and simply enjoy time together.
 It's also a lot of fun.
 For most kids, simply hanging out on the beach and splashing in the water is the best.
 Most resorts also offer boats or pontoons to rent for some time on the water.
 Check for swimming pools, playgrounds and game rooms, depending on your kids' interests.
 Many resorts also offer organized activities for children, from nature walks to crafts.
 Almost all Minnesota resorts are on a lakeshore.
 Hundreds are small, family-operated places with about five to 10 housekeeping cabins or cottages.
 Others are larger complexes, with townhouses or hotel suites.